voiceittech/VoiceIt2-AndroidSDK/README.md

 ### Liveness Detection

-For our Encapsulated Face and Video Verification methods, liveness detection can be enabled with a passed in boolean parameter and number of checks to make(2 Recommended).
+For our Encapsulated Face and Video Verification methods, liveness detection can be enabled with a passed in boolean parameter.
 This enables a a pre-check(prompting to the user to turn their head or smile) before the verification API call to decrease the chance the user is able to spoof with a photo of someone else.

 ### Encapsulated Methods